RodrigoSierraV/holberton-system_engineering-devops/0x00-shell_basics/README.md

 6 script creates holberton directory in /tmp
 7 script moves the file betty to /tmp/holberton directory 8 script deletes file betty from /tmp/holberton
+9 script deletes the holberton directory from tmp
+10 script changes directory to the previous one